AoqingGuo-Ucb/ZoomInSAR/README.md

 ZoomInSAR is a modular InSAR processing toolkit organized in two release forms:

-- `standalone/`: five self-contained Python packages that can be published as separate GitHub repositories.
-- `pipeline/`: the same five packages together with one-command setup and end-to-end workflow launchers.

-No research data, generated outputs, virtual environments, IDE metadata, or Python build/cache artifacts are included in this distribution folder.

 ## Standalone packages

 - `InSAR_KML_Cropper`: crop GAMMA-format interferograms and geolocation rasters